-Social Services will only provide maximum long term care funding for those who pass a means test.
+Your Local Authority will only provide maximum long term care funding for those who pass a means test.
 This will help you with your long term care costs.
 We can offer advice for those paying for long term care in Scotland and England.

 Those with combined assets and income (including any social security income support benefit entitled to whether being claimed or not) exceeding:-